Installing Sophos Firewall on a mini PC

 Verifying installation success

-Confirm the web admin is reachable and the system reports correct interfaces.
+Check that the web admin is reachable and the system shows the right interfaces.
 On a LAN client:

-- ipconfig or ip a shows the client has an IP in the LAN subnet.
+1. ipconfig or ip a shows the client has an address in the LAN subnet.

-If the dashboard shows critical services down, open the console session on the mini PC and check interface assignments again.
+If the dashboard shows critical services down, open the console on the mini PC and check the interface assignments again.

 Testing network connectivity

-Test DNS: nslookup or dig for a public host.
-Test HTTP: curl -I http://example.com.
-Test NAT: from the firewall, check the public IP is used for outbound connections.
+Test DNS with nslookup or dig for a public host.
+Test HTTP with curl -I http://example.com.
+Test NAT from the firewall and check that outbound connections use the public IP.

 Ensuring firewall rules are effective

-Use the firewall’s live log or packet capture tool.
-Create a temporary rule denying a single client and attempt outbound traffic.
+Use the firewall live log or packet capture tool.
+Create a temporary rule that denies a single client and try outbound traffic from it.
 The log should show blocked entries with source IP, destination and rule name.

 Final takeaways

-Use a dedicated LAN and WAN interface, back up the config before major changes, and test rules with logs and packet captures.
+Use separate LAN and WAN interfaces, back up the config before major changes, and test rules with logs and packet captures.

-Follow the numbered installation steps and verify each stage before moving on.
+Work through the install in order and check each stage before moving on.